MagnusBoxMike/Syncro-Rmm/README.md

 7. Click on "New Field" again and this time type "Magnus Box Username" in the name field
 8. Select "Text Field" in field type and clik "Create Customer Field"

-Now you can create the username and passwords for the Magnus Box platform in Syncro.
+<strong>Now you can create the username and passwords for the Magnus Box platform in Syncro.</strong>

 1. Click on Customers
 2. Select a customer